 Add the Trailforks MTB map to your arsenal with a Gaia GPS Premium membership.
 Premium gives you access to our entire map catalog, including Gaia Topo and Gaia Topo Lite (perfect for pairing with Trailforks MTB).
 Scout out trail conditions with our recent satellite imagery maps, see where you can camp using the public and private lands maps, and get our extensive suite of weather maps, along with the rest of our deep map catalog.
 You can also download maps to avoid getting lost, and take advantage of our offline route planning tools so you can always re-route on the fly.
 Premium also lets you print maps so you have a paper backup.

-You can also get Gaia GPS Premium, Trailforks Pro, Outside TV, and more with an Outside+ membership.
+You can also get Gaia GPS Premium, Trailforks Pro, and the brand-new Outside+ app with an Outside+ membership.